Sunscreen-tech/compiler_benchmarks/README.md

 These benchmarks are used as part of [our paper](https://eprint.iacr.org/2025/1144.pdf) on the Parasol compiler.
 To use Parasol, you can get started [here](https://docs.sunscreen.tech/install.html).

 We ran the benchmarks on an AWS c7a.16xlarge instance, as sufficient cores are needed to take advantage of parallelism in our approach.
-If you'd like to view the results we obtained (as of June 2025), feel free to see the evaluation section of our paper or jump to the [performance section in our compiler docs](https://docs.sunscreen.tech/perf.html).
+If you'd like to view the results we obtained (as of June 2025), feel free to see the evaluation section of our paper or [look here]().

 Our benchmarks consist of the following 4 programs:
 - **Chi-squared test** (an FHE-friendly variant).
 This program gives you a sense of how the FHE compilers perform on arithmetic-heavy programs.